lecaillon/Evolve.Doc/content/getting-started/cli.md

 weight: 3
 ---

-### Introduction
+#### Introduction

-The Evolve command-line interface (CLI) is the ideal tool to manage your different database migrations.
+If you prefer to manage your database migrations outside your application **without installing the .NET SDK**, the Evolve command-line interface (CLI) is the ideal tool.
 It is a standalone binary file.
 No runtime needed in order to use it.

 Currently, we provide Evolve.CLI binaries for the following x64 architecture:

 - Windows
 - Linux

-### Installation
+#### Installation

-Download the appropriate version for your platform from Evolve [releases](https://github.com/lecaillon/Evolve/releases/latest).
+**Download** the appropriate version for your platform from Evolve latest [releases](https://github.com/lecaillon/Evolve/releases/latest).

+#### Command structure

+The CLI uses the same commands and options than the .NET tool.
+Refer to that [section](/getting-started/tool/#command-structure) for more information.

+#### Examples

+Examples are also shared with the .NET tool.
+Refer to that [section](/getting-started/tool/#examples) for more information.